-In an industry where employees face potential hazards regularly, it’s important for utilities companies to provide the right safety equipment.
+In an industry where employees face potential hazards regularly, it’s important for utility companies to provide the right safety equipment.
 However, it’s possible to do this while still working to an efficient MRO strategy

 Aside from the emotional toll it takes on an organisation, the serious injury or death of an employee is also costly for both the reputation of a company, and the potential fines and competition it might face if mistakes are made leading to an accident.
 As such, utilities firms need to focus on reducing the risk of accidents.

-When it comes to protecting staff, there are two main areas to concentrate on, says Chris Cruise, Industry sector manager at RS.
+When it comes to protecting staff, there are two main areas to concentrate on, says Chris Cruise, Industry sector manager at RS Components.
 “Firstly, it’s essential to offer employees appropriate training, which all companies should be providing and constantly reviewing to make sure it’s fit for purpose,” he says.
 “And secondly, you need to look at the equipment people are using on a daily basis.”

 Efficient MRO processes

 This is an area where larger suppliers such as RS can offer a valuable service that meets safety criteria, while also fitting in with a company’s overall MRO strategy.
 “We have the breadth of stock (which includes the majority of safety equipment, including ATEX-approved devices) while being able to offer a competitive price and next-day delivery,” says Cruise.
-“If an engineer has broken a key piece of safety equipment, then they won’t be able to do their job until that has been replaced, so delivery time can be crucial.”
+“If an engineer has broken a key piece of safety equipment, then they won’t be able to do their job until that has been replaced, so delivery time and stockholding can be crucial.”